watson/request-stats/README.md

 Emits an `stats` event for each request with a single object as its first argument, containing the following properties:

+- `ok`: `true` if the connection was closed correctly and `false` otherwise
+- `time`: The milliseconds it took to server the request
+- `req`:
-- `read`: Number of bytes sent by the client
+  - `bytes`: Number of bytes sent by the client
-- `written`: Number of bytes sent back to the client
+  - `headers`: The headers sent by the client
   - `method`: The HTTP method used by the client
+  - `path`: The path part of the request URL
+- `res`:
+  - `bytes`: Number of bytes sent back to the client
+  - `headers`: The headers sent back to the client
   - `status`: The HTTP status code returned to the client

 ## Installation